Great couples are not necessarily devoid of relationship conflict.

 - Taking active part in them

 Notice that the third is not necessary.
 But maybe you can still find a little compromise there.
-For example, with a sport loving partner you might not want to go run every day, but you could go once a week and run for half their distance.
+For example, with a sport-loving partner, you might not want to go run every day, but you could go once a week and run for half the distance.

 Then wait for them at the ice cream parlor.